The MTD Deadline For 6 April 2026 is Almost Here.Get Prepared Today For Free!

 What if I only host occasionally?

 Even occasional hosting counts.
-If your total property and self-employment income exceeds the threshold, you must join MTD.
+If your total property and self-employment income exceeds the threshold, you must join Making Tax Digital for Airbnb Hosts.
 There's no exemption for part-time or seasonal hosts.

 What happens if I stop hosting mid-year?